-2. If you report the contribution on Form 5498 for a subsequent year, you must include the year for which the contribution was made, the amount of the contribution, and one of the following indicators:
+2. If you report the contribution on Form 5498 in a subsequent year, you must include the year for which the contribution was made, the amount of the contribution, and one of the following indicators:

 a.
-Use "JG" (Joint Guard) or "AF" (Allied Force) for the Kosovo area.

-b.
-Use "JE" (Joint Endeavor) for the Persian Gulf area. c.
-Use "EF" (Enduring Freedom) for Afghanistan,
+Use "AF" (Allied Force) for the Kosovo area. b.
+Use "JE" (Joint Endeavor) for the Persian Gulf area.